jamesdraper5/eu-vat-number-validator/README.md

 ## Usage

-Simply call the function, passing the
+Simply call the function, passing the VAT number to it:

 ```
 if (checkVATNumber(myVATNumber)) {